skypu/ChatDev/README.md

 </p>

 All my thanks to chatdev
-but as we all unknow, most simplified-chinese users are not able to use openai apis so i made a little change to the codes, using volces（火山） apis as a demo
+i made almost the least change to the codes, this version allows you to use any online-openai-style-api, besides, your local ollama is supported, too. part of the codes are still a mass, i'd pay some time to reconstruct it(when i'm not lazy though)

 # 🖥️ all you need to do is